 Introduction to the Ethics Act

 The West Virginia Ethics Commission was established in 1989 to administer the West Virginia Governmental Ethics Act (W. Va.
-Code § 6B-1-1, et seq.)
+Code §§ 6B-1-1 through 6B-3-11)

-The Commission is an independent, bipartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
+The Commission is an independent, nonpartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
 Current Commission Members

 The Commission holds monthly meetings which are open to the public.
 Meeting agendas are posted on the Commission's website on the Friday before the meeting.
 Meetings and Agendas